-The AI economy is coming!
-Parents want to prepare their kids, and Iowa high schoolers want to know how to prepare for the new generation of work.
-Jessi McQuerry with the Association of Business and Industry explains how the Business Horizons program has pivoted to prepare students for design thinking and AI-ready jobs.
+The AI economy is coming.
+Parents want to know if AI training for Iowa students is something they should consider.
+Iowa high schoolers want to know how to prepare for the new generation of work.
+Jessi McQuerrey with the Association of Business and Industry explains how the Business Horizons program has pivoted to prepare students for design thinking and AI-ready jobs.

 Today’s students are growing up on popular shows like Shark Tank.
 They’re excited at the idea of starting their own business or working at a company that is impacting our world.
 But there’s a huge educational gap between idea, pitch, and actually growing a company.
 Business Horizons is filling that gap this July on the Drake University Campus.